act65/diy-uni-18/datasci.md

 <!-- * Is online optimisation equivalent to memory-limited optimisation? -->
 * What are the distinct problems that non-convex optimisation brings?
 * Why SGD for NNs?
 Why stochastic?
 Why (mini)-batched?
-* How should past information effect current decisions?
+* How could/should past information effect current decisions?
 * As a dynamical system!?
 <!-- * Bias and variance of gradient estimates?? -->
 <!-- * Momentum/batches.
 The implicit bias of ... -->